Canon 1D X Mark II vs Panasonic GF7

-The Canon EOS-1D X Mark II and the Panasonic Lumix DMC-GF7 are two digital cameras that were revealed to the public, respectively, in February 2016 and January 2015.
+The Canon EOS-1D X Mark II and the Panasonic Lumix DMC-GF7 are two digital cameras that were officially introduced, respectively, in February 2016 and January 2015.
 The 1DX Mark II is a DSLR, while the GF7 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX Mark II) and a Four Thirds (GF7) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GF7 is considerably smaller (74 percent) than the Canon 1D X Mark II.
 Moreover, the GF7 is substantially lighter (83 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the GF7 does not feature any corresponding weather-sealing.